 Susan Page, Alumnae Award Recipient

-Alumnae Award, 2019
+Alumnae Award Recipient, 2019

 The Alumnae Award recognizes a woman who has brought honor to Northwestern University through outstanding professional contributions in her field and who has attained national recognition.
 Established in 1976, the Alumnae Award has been presented every year to an alumna who has had a significant impact in her field of endeavor.
 Educators, journalists, doctors, scientists, and artists are included among The Alumnae’s roster of awardees.